saibotsivad/tech-blog/content/2016-02-making-an-autocomplete-search-that-doesnt-suck.md

 # Ordering

 Originally we were doing pretty liberal matching of search terms, and would try to filter out the irrelevant ones by ordering based on match strength.
-This did not work well.

 For example: searching for "amazon email" would match email.amazon.com, but it would also match amazon.com.
 We would order by the ElasticSearch score in order to get email.amazon.com to rank higher than amazon.com for that search string.